2017-fall-arch1/2017-fall-arch1-project-1-ivan2911/README.md

 4. Be sure you understand how these codes use malloc() and free().
 5. Notice how the Makefile specifies the dependencies
 6. Try extending llist.
 Perhaps
- A'   - adding an llCheck() method to llist.c and llist.h that checks that the llist consistent
+  A. adding an llCheck() method to llist.c and llist.h
+     - that checks that the llist consistent
      - and modifying llDemo to use it
- B.  - adding llGet() method to llist.c and llist.h
+  B. adding llGet() method to llist.c and llist.h
      - that discards the first item and returns the string it contained
      - writing another demo (probably starting with ours) that tests llGet().
      - be sure to use llCheck